docQodly/docs/docs/studio/design-webforms/states.md

 <br/>

 :::info
 The `Base` state and `Conditional` states, however, are not included among these selectable options.
-Only normal states are included.
+Only Non-Conditional states are included.
 :::

 :::tip